 Camping is the most popular option for overnights in the Pictured Rocks National Lakeshore.
-There are a few back-country camp sites that require reservations if you’re looking for something hella rustic.
+There are a few back-country campsites that require reservations if you’re looking for something rustic.

-For something a little less in the middle of nowhere, you can try getting a camp site at Hurricane River Campground or Twelve Mile Beach Campground.
+For something a little less in the middle of nowhere, you can try getting a campsite at Hurricane River Campground or Twelve Mile Beach Campground.
 These sites are reservation only, and can fill up quickly during peak visitor season.
 You can find more information on camping in Pictured Rocks National Lakeshore online.

 If all else fails, Grand Marais has a great campground called Woodland Park that offers many sites, decent wifi, and actual flushing toilets.

 Disclosure: This post contains affiliate links.
 This means that if you click a link and purchase one of these items, I will get an itty bitty (no, really…) commission at no cost to you!
 Thanks!

 Pictured Rocks Hotels

 If camping is not quite your thing, there are also some hotels and cabins in both Munising and in Grand Marais.
 Check out the Holiday Inn Express Munising – Lakeview or the Alger Falls Motel in Munising.
 Of if you want more of the small town experience, book a stay at Hilltop Cabins or the Beach Park Motel in Grand Marais.

 There are also several cabins for rent and small motels in the Munising area if camping is not quite your thing.
 Check out